kanghuawu/MicroServices/db/cassandra.md

    zip_code int);
 ```

-### Keyspaces

-### Column Families (Tables)
+### Model
+#### Clusters
+#### Keyspaces
+#### Tables
 Each column family is stored on disk in its own separate file.
-So to optimize perform- ance, it’s important to keep columns that you are likely to query together in the same column family, and a super column can be helpful for this.
+So to optimize performance, it’s important to keep columns that you are likely to query together in the same column family, and a super column can be helpful for this.
-### Columns
+#### Columns
-### Super Columns
+#### Super Columns
-* The basic structure of a super column is its name, which is a byte array (just as with a regular column), and the columns it stores.
+The basic structure of a super column is its name, which is a byte array (just as with a regular column), and the columns it stores.
 Its columns are held as a map whose keys are the column names and whose values are the columns.

-* The SuperColumn class implements both the IColumn and the IColumnContainer classes.
+The SuperColumn class implements both the IColumn and the IColumnContainer classes.

-### Composite Keys
+#### Composite Keys/compound key/partitions
+Cassandra uses a special primary key called a composite key (or compound key) to represent wide rows, also called partitions.
+The composite key consists of a partition key, plus an  optional set of clustering columns.

 There is an important consideration when modeling with super columns: Cassandra does not index subcolumns, so when you load a super column into memory, all of its columns are loaded as well.
 You can use a composite key of your own design to help you with queries.

 ### Design Patterns